 4. Customise your server

-As VPS allows full root access and offers possibilities to tailor to your heart’s content, you can customise your server to include apps on your VPS, software, additional security features and specific plugins for your websites to run as they should.
+As a VPS gives you full root access and offers possibilities to tailor to your heart’s content, you can customise your server to include apps on your VPS, software, additional security features and specific plugins for your websites to run as they should.
 Some other features you can opt in to for your VPS web hosting include:

 5. Uptime